AshwaniCoding/TransportManagement/README.md

 Your Application is now ready to use.

-If you have any querry related to this project, feel free to ask me.
+If you have any querry related to this project, feel free to ask me or if you want full project report you can contact me.
 Contact Mail: ashwnaidwivedi9039@gmail.com